 In the example here, I’m going to mark this waterfall shot for the Rejects folder, because I have another shot that is similar but also much more dramatic.

-Sometimes can be a difficult trying to figure out which photos you want to get rid of.
-You need to go through them again and again, sometimes stepping away from your for an hour or so just so that you can comeback at it with fresh eyes and really evaluate your images fairly.
+Sometimes it can be a difficult trying to figure out which photos you want to get rid of.
+You need to go through them again and again, sometimes stepping away from your computer for half an hour or so just so that you can comeback at it with fresh eyes and really evaluate your images fairly.

-, if you love a photo but it doesn’t quite fit in your current portfolio, though you need to remove it from this portfolio, you can save it for another portfolio where it might be more suitable.
+Remember, if you love a photo but it doesn’t quite fit in your current portfolio, though you need to remove it from this portfolio, you can save it for another portfolio where it might be more suitable.

 When you have reviewed your photos and removed those that are not appropriate for this portfolio, flip through the remaining photos again and make sure they all fit together, are of a similar quality, and will all look good next to each other in a web, tablet or a print portfolio.